imedkrisna/krisna/content/en/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = "Welcome!"
-  content = "This is Krisna 'imed' Gupta! use the top right menu to set the theme (light/dark) and language (en/id).
-Lihat menu kanan atas untuk Bahasa Indonesia atau ketuk ini" align = "center"
+  content = "This is Krisna Gupta!
+Use the top right menu to set the theme (light/dark) and language (en/id).
+Untuk Bahasa Indonesia, ketuk ini" align = "center"

   cta_label = "Bahasa Indonesia"